-- If traveling from the United States or Canada, refrigerated, frozen, vacuum packed milk and cheese are allowed.
-These items must be in their original packaging and properly labeled.
+- If traveling from the United States or Canada, refrigerated, frozen, vacuum-packed milk and cheese are allowed.
+These items must be in their original packaging and properly labeled (USDA Label is required).

 These items are allowed into the country by Mexico border rules, depending on their origin and manufacturing process.
 They also must meet certain importation requirements.
 More information on these items can be found on the SENASICA website at www.senasica.gob.mx

 - Seeds, seedlings, and fresh plants.
 Be especially careful with items such as trail mix and granola bars that often include seeds.